-Will Green Mountain 'Revert to the Mean' After Its Coca-Cola Deal?
+Will Green Mountain "Revert to the Mean" after Percolating Over from its Coca-Cola Deal?

-That is why the stock is up more than 80 percent for the last quarter, with almost half of that coming in the last week of market action.
-News of its recent deal with Coca-Cola (NYSE: KO) more than made up for the damage done to Green Mountain from Starbucks starting its own one-cup brewer.
+Few were expecting Green Mountain Coffee Roasters (NASDAQ: GMCR) to come back against Starbucks (NASDAQ: SBUX).
+That is why the stock is up more than 80 percent for the last quarter.
+News of its recent deal with Coca-Cola (NYSE: KO) more than made up for the damage done to Green Mountain from Starbucks starting its own one cup brewer.

-For investors, there are several ways to play the Green Mountain surge in trading.
+For investors, there are several ways to play the Green Mountain surge in recent market action.

 Checking out the financials, Green Mountain Coffee Roasters could be vulnerable to a reversal, however, according to data from Macroaxis.